afa-carvalho-eng/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/README.md

 # CS50-s-Introduction-to-Artificial-Intelligence-with-Python
 CS50AI:CS50's Introduction to Artificial Intelligence with Python a course of study offered by HarvardX, an online learning initiative of Harvard University.

-Full code on Master's branch
+Full code on master's branch